-Commentary on boundary features and impact on Green Belt boundary strength.
 The outer boundaries are predominantly readily recognisable but not necessarily permanent.
-If the sub-area was released, the new inner Green Belt boundaries would not meet the NPPF definition.
+If the sub-area was released, the new inner Green Belt boundaries would not meet the NPPF and impact on Green definition.
 The new boundary would require strengthening.

-Sub-area category & The sub-area performs weakly against NPPF purposes and makes a less important contribution to the wider Green Belt.
+Categorisation & Recommendation recommendation Sub-area category & The sub-area performs weakly against NPPF purposes and makes a less important contribution to the wider Green Belt.
 If the sub-area is released, it would result in the creation of new Green Belt boundaries, which would require strengthening to ensure they are likely to be permanent.
 Recommended for further consideration in combination with SA-33 as RC-5.